idupree/chrome-tab-unloader/README.md

 Chrome Tab Unloader
 ===

-This addon gives you a simple button to unload the current tab, or all tabs.
+This browser extension gives you a simple button to unload the current tab, or all tabs.
 You might do this in order to save on system resources (RAM, CPU), or to make the tab quiet.
 Reload the tab just by clicking in its content area.